shaperilio/speedtest-logger/README.md

 Once the dashboard is running, you'll be able to see it at http://localhost:10000.

 # Prerequisites
 Python 3.8+ should be installed.
-You should also install the [Oklah Speedtest CLI](https://www.speedtest.net/apps/cli).
+You should also install the [Ooklah Speedtest CLI](https://www.speedtest.net/apps/cli).
 You'll need to point to its path in [`config.py`](config.py).